Erlebsyk/Tractor/README.md

 ### Prerequisites

-This project is a C++ project that uses CMake as a make file.
-To build the project you need to have a C/C++ compiler that support C++17 and higher.
+This project is a C++ project that uses CMake as its build system.
+To build the project you need to have a C/C++ compiler that support C++17 or higher.
 For instance:
 - [*Visual C++*](http://www.visualstudio.com/)
 - [*GCC*](http://gcc.gnu.org/)
 - [*Intel C++ Compose*](https://software.intel.com/en-us/intel-compilers)